chriskorosu/chriskorosu/README.md

 Trying to be kind, patient, and reasonable with people, and to have some fun along the way 😉

-Currently trying to complete a CS degree at the University of Toronto.
+Currently pursuing a CS degree at the University of Toronto.

 Always happy to talk about anything!